jaykhan-dev/nuxt-portfolio/content/blog/designing_app.md

 ---
-title: Designing a VueJS 3 App
+title: Vue 3 Router

-description: Lets learn how to code a large application.
-The basic steps required to ensure you create a maintainable application.
+description: Lets learn how to build a router in VueJS.
+Probably the one part that will give you a high level snapshot of the application.
+There is where you should start when designing a new application.

 previewImage: generic/code.jpg

 categories:
   - VueJS

 published: false
 ---